Tristeon/Tristeon3D/README.md

 # Tristeon
 Tristeon is an open source game engine built from scratch in C++ by two game engineering students.

+This project is now archived as it is no longer in active development in favor of https://github.com/tristeon/tristeon2d.

 ![screenshot of the editor](https://i.imgur.com/T663Nb6.png)

 # Features